Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 #endif
 ```

-And finally some code to test all this
+And finally some code to test all this:

 ```c++
 // main.cpp